restfulapi/intro-restful-api-slides/restful-api-overview.md

 Response bodies contain

 - a single representation
-- an array or representations
+- an array of representations
 - an empty body

 <br />